BrennanB/quartz/content/Blog/2023/10-October/30th October 2023 (Monday).md

 Seems like these high load sprockets have been breaking bolts a lot.
 If we were to do another year of something similar with similar loads, I think we would want to use larger bolts.

+We also once again talked about round spacers instead of hex to make alignment a lot easier.

 -Brennan